Install Raspbian Buster Desktop in your Raspberry Pi (with optional Remote Desktop)

 Preconfiguring WiFi and enabling SSH

-So, before using it and after having flashed its SD, let’s configure WiFi and SSH connection directly modifying files inside SD card.
+So, before using it and after having flashed its SD, let’s configure WiFi and SSH connection directly modifying files inside the SD card.

-Extract SD card and re-insert it in your PC.
+Extract the SD card and re-insert it in your PC.
 From our File explorer, in “This Computer” we can see 2 SD partitions:

 etcher_raspbian_setup_02